Shameless season 1: Development and casting

 HBO began developing an American version of Shameless after striking a deal with John Wells in January 2009.
 In October 2009, the project had been moved to Showtime, and it was reported that William H. Macy would star in the lead role as Frank Gallagher.
 Later that year, Dragonball Evolution co-stars Emmy Rossum and Justin Chatwin signed on as Fiona and Steve respectively; Allison Janney was also cast for the recurring role of Sheila.
 John Wells Productions filmed a pilot episode for the cable network in December 2009.
 Paul Abbott, whose semi-autobiographical telescript became the pilot episode for the original UK version, is credited as an executive producer on the U.S. version.
 In April 2010, Showtime green-lit the series with a twelve-episode order.
 In late August, it was announced that Janney would be leaving the show, due to her series commitment on the ABC comedy Mr. Sunshine; the role of Sheila was re-cast with Joan Cusack.

 Production for the first season began mid-September, mainly being filmed in the North Lawndale community area of Chicago and Burbank, California at Warner Bros.
 Studios.
 A preview of the pilot aired on December 12, 2010, after the Season 5 finale of Dexter.
 The first season officially began airing on Showtime on Sunday, January 9, 2011.

 Reception

-Review aggregator Rotten Tomatoes gives the first season a 'Certified Fresh' rating of 70% based on 37 reviews, with the critical consensus "Shameless is a dark, urban dramedy that overcomes its leaps of faith thanks to fantastic casting, intriguing ambiance, and shock value."
+Review aggregator Rotten Tomatoes gives the first season a rating of 70% based on 37 reviews, with the critical consensus "Shameless is a dark, urban dramedy that overcomes its leaps of faith thanks to fantastic casting, intriguing ambiance, and shock value."